olcolcolc/RNWeatherApp/README.md

-# RNWeather Forecast App
+<div align="center"><h1>🌥️ RNWeather Forecast App ☀️</h1>

 This is a weather forecast application built with React Native and Expo, developed in TypeScript.
 It utilizes the MobX state management library to effectively manage application state.
-Application utilizes the Weather API from [weatherapi.com](https://www.weatherapi.com/).
+Application utilizes the Weather API from [weatherapi.com](https://www.weatherapi.com/). </div>

 ## Features